 2. Adventure is the Antidote for Learned Helplessness

-Learned helplessness was first studied by Martin Seligman in 1965 when he ran a series of experiments on dogs.
+Martin Seligman first studied learned helplessness in 1965 when he ran a series of experiments on dogs.
 Seligman would ring a bell and then give a light shock to a dog in a cage.
 After several times, the dog reacted to the shock even before it happened.
 When the dog heard the bell, he reacted as though he’d already been shocked.
-Seligman continued the series of experiments by putting the dogs in a large cage that was divided by a low fence.
+Seligman continued the experiments by putting the dogs in a large cage divided by a low fence.
 The dog could easily jump over the fence if he wanted to.
-The floor on one side of the fence was electrified, but the other side was not.
+The floor on one side of the fence was electrified, but the other was not.
 Seligman put the dog on the electrified side and administered a light shock, expecting the dog to jump to the non-shocking side of the fence.
-Instead, the dogs simply laid down.
+Instead, the dogs laid down.
 The dogs were conditioned to believe they could not help themselves.
 Seligman described their condition as “Learned Helplessness,”